swarm-game/swarm/TUTORIAL.md

-We can already tell it's going to be tedious typing `move;move;move;move;...`, so let's create some definitions to make our lives a bit easier.
+We can already tell it's going to be tedious typing `move;move;move;move;...`, so let's create some definitions to make our life a bit easier.
 To start, type the following:
 ```
 def m2 : cmd () = {move ; move} end
 ```

-The `cmd ()` annotation is optional; in this situation the game could have easily figured out the type of `m2` if we had just written `def m2 = ...`.
+The `: cmd ()` annotation on `m2` is optional; in this situation the game could have easily figured out the type of `m2` if we had just written `def m2 = ...` (though there are some situations where a type signature may be required).
 The curly braces are actually optional as well.
 The `end` is required, and is needed to disambiguate where the end of the command is.
 It may not seem very ambiguous in this situation, but is needed especially when several definitions are written in sequence (such as in a file full of definitions).

 Now try this:
 ```